sojinsamuel/nx-orb/README.md

 When we run `affected` command on [Nx](https://nx.dev/), we can specify 2 git history positions - base and head, and it calculates [which projects in your repository changed between those 2 commits](https://nx.dev/node-tutorial/07-test-affected-projects#test-affected-projects).
 We can then run a set of tasks (like building or linting) only on those **affected** projects.

-This makes it easy to set-up a CI system that scales well with the continous growth of your repository, as you add more and more projects.
+This makes it easy to set-up a CI system that scales well with the continuous growth of your repository, as you add more and more projects.

 ### Problem